-How to Find the Conflict in a Story - The Write Practice
+How to Find the Conflict in a Story: Conflict Mapping and Other Writing Tips

 To begin your Conflict Map, draw two empty circles.
 Then, connect them with arcing arrows, like this:

 Now, decide which two people are in a relationship in your story.
 You don’t need names.
 Just people.
 Mom and daughter?
 Boyfriend and girlfriend?
 Owner and dog?
+You decide.
+Just put something in there.

+The point is that you are intentionally developing multiple characters in a a story, which gives you an opportunity to create conflict between people, particularly between one character and your protagonist.

-Then, on the arrow extending from a character’s bubble, write what he or she wants from the other character.
-It can be physical (preferable) or non-physical (okay — just add something physical to go with it, like “affection = hug”).
+Once you’ve done this, on the arrow extending from a character’s bubble, write what they want from the other character.
+It can be physical (preferable) or non-physical (okay — but add something physical to go with it, like “affection = hug”).

 Then, consider what the other character might want from the first.
-Write it on his/her arrow.
+Write it on their arrow.

 As you do this, consider traits that might be essential to each character.
 Jot them in the circles.
 This is the time to create without any fear or reservations.